-Based on (20) - or, equivalently, on Proposition III.1 - we can now compute \mathcal{G}t -conditional expectations which relate to those points in time where no TSO forecasts are available, yet which are still consistent with the modified stochastic dynamics as imposed by the available forecast points.
+Based on Equation (20) - or, equivalently, on Proposition III.1 - we can now compute \mathcal{G}t conditional expectations which relate to those points in time where no TSO forecasts are available, but which are still consistent with the modified stochastic dynamics as imposed by the available forecast points.
 Although a related concept, the change of the drift for the above capacity process has not been obtained through a change of the probability measure, i.e., \hat{B}t^C is a \mathcal{G}t -adapted Brownian motion under the statistical measure \mathbb{P} .
-Therefore, when it comes to derivative pricing under a risk-neutral measure \mathbb{Q} in section V, we will consequently need to look for a \mathcal{G}t -adapted standard \mathbb{Q} -Brownian motion $\check{B}t^C =$ $\hat{B}t^C - \Lambda{\mathcal{G}}^C(t)$, where $\Lambda{\mathcal{G}}^C(t)$ is a finite variation process representing the market price of risk that will be inferred from price quotes of actually traded electricity derivative contracts.
+Therefore, when it comes to derivatives pricing under a risk-neutral measure \mathbb{Q} in Section V, we consequently look for a \mathcal{G}t -adapted standard \mathbb{Q} -Brownian motion $\check{B}t^C = \hat{B}t^C - \Lambda{\mathcal{G}}^C(t)$, where $\Lambda{\mathcal{G}}^C(t)$ is a finite variation process representing the market price of risk that will be inferred from prices of electricity derivative contracts.

-Finally, we shall briefly discuss why this specific approach of integrating demand and capacity forecasts was chosen here.
+Finally, we briefly discuss why we propose to use this specific approach of integrating demand and capacity forecasts here.
 In fact, one may think of two alternative ways of how the incorporation of forward-looking information could be dealt with technically.

-Assuming the forecast data to be reasonably reliable, one approach could be to treat the forecasts as deterministic.
-In such case, demand and capacity forecasts, represented by expected values $\mathbb{E}^{\mathbb{Q}}[\cdot]$ in equation (14), would be replaced by constants, so that corresponding variance terms vanish as well.
-Although appealing through its simplicity, such approach may raise several issues: First, when pricing, e.g., a forward contract with monthly delivery period, it often will be the case that detailed forecast data on a daily basis is not available for all days of the delivery month.
-Especially for midto longer-term forecasts, granularity of forecast points tends to be rather low, i.e., only expected maximum weekly, monthly or seasonal demand (capacity) levels may be indicated.
-Irrespective of the question of whether longer-term forecasts are still sufficiently accurate at all in order to justifiably treat them as deterministic, choosing among different methods of how to interpolate missing forecast data may appear arbitrary and the pricing results of our model would be sensitive to the specific method chosen.
-Second, and as will be analyzed further below, future capacity levels are generally known to be hard to predict, in particular for the British market (also see Karakatsani and Bunn, 2008, on this issue).
-This results in slightly less reliable forecasts, hence invalidating at least in our case the possible assumption of deterministic forecasts in the first place.17
+Assuming the forecast data to be reasonably reliable, one approach would be to treat the forecasts as deterministic.
+In such case, demand and capacity forecasts, ultimately represented by expected values in Equation (14), would be replaced by constants, so that the corresponding variance terms vanish.
+Although appealing by its simplicity, this approach raises several issues: first, when pricing, e.g., a forward contract with monthly delivery period, it is often the case that detailed forecast data on a daily basis is not available for all days of the delivery month.
+Especially for mid- to longer-term forecasts, granularity of forecast points tends to be rather low, i.e., only expected maximum weekly, monthly or seasonal demand (capacity) levels may be indicated.
+Irrespective of the question of whether longer-term forecasts are still sufficiently accurate at all in order to justifiably treat them as deterministic, choosing among different methods of how to interpolate missing forecast data may appear arbitrary and pricing results would be quite sensitive to the specific method chosen.
+Second, and as is analyzed further below, future capacity levels are generally known to be hard to predict, in particular for the British market (see Karakatsani and Bunn, 2008, on this issue).
+This results in slightly less reliable forecasts, hence invalidating the assumption of deterministic forecasts in the first place.19